SOON AFTER FINISHING their education, most people hop about jobs for a while. Not Ted Hallisey.

 “Our staff numbers, our clients, everything dropped.
 From 55 we went to maybe 35, 30.
 It’s picking up now, but it’s taking longer for it to reach west Cork.”

-Things were made even more difficult in 2015, when PJ O’Driscoll, the grandson of the firm’s founder, passed away after falling ill.
+Things were made even more difficult in 2017, when PJ O’Driscoll, the grandson of the firm’s founder, passed away.
 He had essentially run the company in tandem with Hallisey, and his sudden death at just 58 came as a shock.

 “PJ was next to me as the second most senior partner and was here for over 30 years,” Hallisey says.